ialbert/bio/docs/bio-fetch.md

 ## Rationale

 `bio fetch` was written to provide simpler data access.
-Since in most cases the accession numbers uniquely define the resource, `bio fetch` automatically resolves the destination and downloads data of the most appropriate type.
-For example, the:
+As in most cases the accession numbers uniquely define the data type `bio fetch` can automatically resolves the correct destination and will download data in the most appropriate format.
+Examples:

     # Obtains nucleotidedata from GenBank
     bio fetch NC_045512